Models of Software Development Life Cycle: Importance of SDLC

 Design

-In the design phase of the iterative software development model, the developer team designs the different diagrams of software such as the data flow diagram (DFD), activity diagram, class diagram and state transition diagram.
+In the design phase of the iterative software development model, the developer team designs the different diagrams of software such as the data flow diagram (DFD), activity diagram, class diagram, and state transition diagram.

 This design phase covers the technical design requirements such as programming language, database models, business logic and high-level technical details of the project.